 Rodyansky added, “It’s hard to put a number on that right now, but we can already see that we’ve given up percentages and GDP growth just because of what happened already.”

-Hopefully, this war ends sooner, so we could properly assess the damage.
-In turn, the country could start rebuilding, and the world may learn from this tragedy.
+Hopefully, this war ends sooner so we can properly assess the damage.
+The country could start rebuilding, and the world may learn from this tragedy.

 News reports may have already inundated you about the Ukraine-Russia War’s impact.
-That’s why you might already be familiar with how it skyrocketed food and gas prices.
+That’s why you might already know how it skyrocketed food and gas prices.

 This will probably cause hyperinflation and widespread recession in the long run.
 Learn how you can handle such severe economic downturns by clicking here.